Money Management

 2. Reduce your consumption

 • Heating and cooling: close off unused rooms and use draught stoppers and weather seals.
 Enhance window efficiency with well-fitted curtains.
 Choose fans to improve comfort levels or set air conditioning between 25°C and 27°C in summer and heat between 18°C and 20°C in winter.
+If you’ve got an old oil heater, use it sparingly when the energy costs are high as they’re a more power-heavy appliance when it comes to keeping your home warm.
+During the changeable seasons, if you have an air pump, use the dehumidifier setting (the one with the water droplets) as this uses less power than heating or cooling but can really help make the ambient temperature feel more comfortable.

 • Hot water systems: insulate hot water pipes to minimise heat loss and consider upgrading to energy-efficient hot water systems such as heat pumps or solar systems.
 Reduce water usage by using efficient showerheads and take shorter showers.